mfp20/metalpi/README.md

 ## License, credits, contacts, contributing

-All Broadcom headers are licensed under 3-Clause BSD License while our code is under GPLv2+.
-See [LICENSE](LICENSE) for more information.
-Various external projects are mirrored under a mix of GPL-compatible licenses.

 Metal-Pi is the result of many people's work.
 For details see the [authors file](AUTHORS.md).

+Our code is under GPLv2+, see [LICENSE](LICENSE) for more information.
+Various external projects are mirrored under a mix of GPL-compatible licenses.
+Broadcom's code is licensed under 3-Clause BSD License.

 **Please [contact us](CONTRIBUTING.md) before randomly hacking on the codebase.**